CQX96/CQX96-Linux/Documentation/process/submitting-patches.rst

 Submitting patches: the essential guide to getting your code into the kernel
 ============================================================================

-For a person or company who wishes to submit a change to the Linux kernel, the process can sometimes be daunting if you're not familiar with "the system."
+For a person or company who wishes to submit a change to the CQX96 kernel, the process can sometimes be daunting if you're not familiar with "the system."
 This text is a collection of suggestions which can greatly increase the chances of your change being accepted.